ezili_sm_button

 Their words shall not return void.
 The worshiper calls: Danbala Wedo, Lasous O M Pwale, Ayida Wedo, Lasous O M Pwale.

 Lasous is symbol for the cosmic womb or the Vodun repository where our sacred energies, our strengths and force as an African Haitian peoples lie.
 Lasous literally describes, in this song that the source is the place where the water gushes forth at the head of the creek.
-But the Vodouist is a metaphysician.
-Lasous is described in symbols, Lasous is neither a physical or temporal place.
-It’s in another realm, so any Vodouizan who goes to the source vanishes – “M tounen teta nan dlo” – becomes one with all the sacred stillness, cosmic place, where life sources issue from and return to, that realm where - the Lwas - those sacred irreducible essences of the Haitian/African soul, reside.
+But the Vodouist is a wise metaphysician who understands and integrates the paradox of being both form and nonform, molded and here to mold.
+Lasous is described in symbols, Lasous is neither a physical nor temporal place.
+It’s the eternal and present realm, so any Vodouizan who goes to the source vanishes – “M tounen teta nan dlo” – becomes one with all the sacred stillness, cosmic place, where life sources issue from and return to, that deepest realm where - the Lwas - those sacred irreducible essences of the Haitian/African soul, reside.

 M tounen teta nan dlo.
 Teta are the tiny fishes or wiggling creatures one can barely detect that are at the bottom of the water.
 M tounen teta nan dlo.
 Mande kote ya we mwen, means - I ask how can you see me when I’ve turned into something else, I’ve metamorphed into a water born creature.